Chart Color Schemes

 Employment performance in Croydon - East has been below expectations when compared to most other areas nationally

-Croydon - East has an educated workforce with notable representation in essential services sectors.
-Its unemployment rate was 5.1% as of June 2024, showing relative employment stability over the past year.
+Croydon - East has a well-educated workforce with strong representation in essential services sectors.
+The unemployment rate is 5.1%, showing relative employment stability over the past year as of June 2025.

-As of June 2025, 8912 residents are employed while the unemployment rate stands at 5.0%, slightly higher than Greater Melbourne's rate of 4.6%.
-Workforce participation is on par with Greater Melbourne's 64.1%.
+There are 8,912 residents employed, with an unemployment rate of 5.1% compared to Greater Melbourne's 4.6%.
+Workforce participation is at 64.1%, similar to Greater Melbourne's rate.
 Key industries of employment among residents include health care & social assistance, construction, and retail trade.

-Transport, postal & warehousing has limited presence with 3.2% employment compared to the regional average of 5.2%.
-The area offers limited local employment opportunities, as indicated by Census data showing fewer working residents than expected based on population.
-Between June 2024 and June 2025, employment levels increased by 0.4%, labour force grew by 0.6%, causing the unemployment rate to rise by 0.2 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.5% and unemployment rose by 0.5 percentage points.
-State-level data from Sep-25 shows Victoria's employment grew by 1.08% year-on-year, with an unemployment rate of 4.7%.
-National forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Croydon - East's employment mix suggests local growth of approximately 6.6% over five years and 13.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, transport, postal & warehousing has limited presence with 3.2% employment compared to the regional average of 5.2%.
+The predominantly residential area offers limited local employment opportunities, as indicated by the Census working population vs resident population count.
+Between June 2024 and June 2025, employment levels increased by 0.4%, while labour force grew by 0.6%, causing the unemployment rate to rise by 0.2 percentage points.
+In contrast, Greater Melbourne saw employment grow by 3.5% and labour force expand by 4.0%, with a corresponding increase in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Croydon - East's employment mix suggests local growth of approximately 6.6%% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment